-Cedric and Melody are two Perth dwellers who’ve spent every chance they could wandering the south western corner of Australia, and yet they’re still surprised and amazed by the natural wonders they discover, and the ones they keep returning to.
-Here are a handful of spots that have stuck to them like sand to damp, salty skin.
+Cedric and Melody have spent every chance they could wandering the southwestern corner of Australia, and yet they’re still surprised and amazed by the natural wonders they discover.
+Here are a handful of their favourite spots.

 With these 9 natural wonders we hope to whet your appetite and encourage you to explore south western Australia for yourself: take an unsigned road down to the coast; wander along coastal boulders just to see where they take you; or find a secluded spot along a river and make it your swimming pool.